If You’re Single, It’s Okay To Let Valentine’s Day Suck

 “

-I don’t need any consolation prize-inspired spins on a day that is very clearly and obviously centered around something I don’t have: Love.
+I don’t need any consolation prize-inspired spins on a day that is very clearly and obviously centred around something I don’t have: Love.

 ”

 There's no shame in being a little bummed out on Valentine’s Day if you’re single.
-It’s a completely normal feeling that I think we should be allowed to feel, instead of band-aiding over it with single people versions of things.
-Call me crazy, I think sadness is a valid emotion and I’m fine felling it a little, rather than dying its hair and changing its clothes and telling it to introduce itself as triumphant at a party.
+It’s a completely normal feeling that I think we should be allowed to feel, instead of sticking a plaster over it with single people versions of things.
+Call me crazy, I think sadness is a valid emotion and I’m fine feeling it a little, rather than dyeing its hair and changing its clothes and telling it to introduce itself as triumphant at a party.

 What even is a holiday?
 It’s a thing humans invented for a reason we probably don’t know much about anymore.
 Go read the Valentine’s Day Wikipedia page, it’ll put you to sleep.
 The day has become, if I’m honest, a day where single people feel left out and coupled people feel pressured.
 I don’t think I’ve ever heard anyone, of any status, rave about their plans.
 Is it really that great?
-I just think it’s pretending to be and using the seasonal section at Walmart to make its case.
-Essentially Valentine’s Day is just February 14 in a bad suit.
+I just think it’s pretending to be and using the seasonal section at Target to make its case.
+Essentially, Valentine’s Day is just 14th February in a bad suit.

+Though since it’s actually a date on the calendar, since the sun will rise and set and in between we have shit to do, I thought I’d offer a list of ideas for living Valentine’s Day truly, as a single.
+Not covering it up, not spinning it, just living life on a day that hasn’t been fun since your friends handed out those strawberries and cream lollipops to the entire class in third grade.

 Advertisement